-There are two things to consider here.
+There are three things to consider here.
 The first is that newer engines may rely on electronics that require reliable 12v power (including fuel injection and the ECU, where the battery is mandatory).
-The second is when the battery decides that it has had enough after starting you on the ground, and it won’t restart the engine should you have a mid-flight engine out (intentionally or unintentionally).
+The second is that avionics and engine management systems, which modern pilots rely on heavily, still need reliable power.
+And the third is that although the battery may get you off the ground, what happens when it won’t crank over in the event of a mid-flight engine out (intentionally or unintentionally).
 It happens, even to the best of us.

 The battery is fairly easy to maintain if you follow a few simple rules: